mad-company/mad-company.github.io/docs/_pages/home.md

     btn_label: "Learn more"
   - image_path: /assets/images/native.png
     alt: "native elements"
-    title: "Natives elements"
+    title: "Native elements"
-    excerpt: "As much as possible, almost all interface elements of our applications are natives (no custom, no hybrides, no UX freestyle)."
+    excerpt: "As much as possible, interfaces elements of our applications are natives (no custom, no hybrides, no UX freestyle)."
     url: "/docs/layouts/"
     btn_class: "btn--info"
     btn_label: "Learn more"
   - image_path: /assets/images/privacy.jpeg
     alt: "user privacy"
     title: "User privacy"
-    excerpt: "User of MAD Company applications can be sure that their privacies are respected by design."
+    excerpt: "Users of MAD Company applications can be sure that their privacies are respected by design."
     url: "/docs/license/"
     btn_class: "btn--info"
     btn_label: "Learn more"